owncloud/android/user_manual/android_app.rst

 .. figure:: images/android-file-overflow-menu.jpg
    :alt: File management options.

-When you are on your main Files page, a long press on any file or folder displays a list of options, which you can see in the image below.
+When you are on your main Files page and you long press on any file or folder a list of options appears, which you can see in the image below.
+Some of them appear in the top bar.
+The ones that don't fit in the top bar, appear in the list of options when pressing the overflow button.

 .. figure:: images/android-file-list-overflow-menu.jpg
    :alt: Folder and file management options.